emcapsulation/shamirs-secret-sharing/README.md

 This is my implementation of Shamir's Secret Sharing that I did for personal learning, so I cannot guarantee it's perfectly secure.
 If you want to use this code, please have it reviewed by a security professional first :)

 ## Running the Code
+All of the Shamir's Secret Sharing functionality is in ShamirsSecretSharing.cpp.

-To interact with the API to hide a secret, generate shares and recover the secret, run the main application:
+For an interactive experience where you can hide a secret, generate shares and recover the secret, run the main application:
 ```
 g++ ShamirsSecretSharing.cpp shamir-main.cpp -Wall -Werror -fsanitize=address -o shamir-main
 ```